jakobdylanc/llmcord.py/README.md

 # Features
 ### INTUITIVE REPLY-BASED CHAT SYSTEM
-To start a new conversation, @ the bot.
+To start a new conversation, @ the bot in your Discord server.
 To continue a conversation, reply to the message.
 The conversation context is dynamically built from reply chains.
-Works in DMs too, no @ necessary.
+Works in DMs, no @ necessary.

 ### STREAMED RESPONSES
 The bot's replies generate gradually rather than having to wait for it to send in one big chunk.